stratum/stratum-helm-charts/stratum/README.md

 # Installation

 ## SONiC
 You first need to install a customized SONiC that comes with additional platform support.

 Pre-built SONiC installers can be found [here](https://github.com/stratum/sonic-base-image/releases)

+To install SONiC on the switch, please follow [this installation guide](https://github.com/sonic-net/SONiC/wiki/Quick-Start#installation).

 ## Kubernetes